Bombing of Mannheim in World War II: 1942

 The first raid since 7 November 1941 was directed against Mannheim on 11 February 1942.
 The February raid was 'the heaviest directed against a German target since January 10, when a heavy weight of bombs was dropped on Wilhelmshaven'.

 RAF Bomber Command returned to the city on 19 May.
 A mixture of aircraft; Stirling, Lancaster, Halifax, Manchester, Wellington and Hampden bombers, were sent against targets in Mannheim.
 The raid, which came at the same time as an attack on St. Nazaire, was described as 'nuisance raids' by the Germans.

 The aircraft in this raid were recorded by a sound engineer for the BBC.
 Intending to capture a nightingale's song he also, by accident, captured the sound of the RAF bombers on their way to attack Mannheim.
 In that raid 197 planes were dispatched and 12 were lost.
 The recording was used by Manfred Mann's Earth Band in their 1975 album Nightingales & Bombers.

 After 1942

 On 9 August 1943, nine RAF aircraft were lost in an attack against the city.
 A key target for the raid was the BASF plant which ran for three miles along the banks of the Rhine.
 Heavy cloud lead to defenders shining searchlights into the clouds in an effort to silhouette the bombers.
 Bomber crews reported seeing fires almost 100 miles away.

 The largest raid on Mannheim was on 5 and 6 September 1943.
 A large part of the city was destroyed.
-In 1944, raids destroyed Mannheim Palace, leaving only one room undamaged out of over 500.
+Further raids destroyed Mannheim Palace in 1944 leaving only one room undamaged out of over 500.
 On 2 March 1945 the RAF launched a 300-bomber attack, causing a devastating firestorm.
 25,181 tons of bombs fell throughout the war.